 Threat Level 1/10

 For the most part, crickets are relatively harmless.
-They do not bite or sting.
+They do not bite or sting, but females have a stinger to lay eggs in the soil.
 Also, they do not typically destroy property, except perhaps feeding on some types of cloth.
-Although many may come inside to live if they have an entry such an open door, they rarely breed inside homes.
+Although many may come inside to live if they have an entry such as an open door, they rarely breed inside homes.
 Crickets do not harm your home, and they do not hurt you, your pets, or your children – at least not directly.

 However, the sound they make can be overwhelming at times.
 Then, after too many sleepless nights, you become exhausted, and your health suffers.
 Besides, who wants bugs inside their house?
 That can cause embarrassment when important guests come to visit.
 And you probably would feel disgusted if your young child picked one up and put it in their mouth.
 Also, they can serve as food for other pests that you do not want in your home.
 In the end, crickets might not do anything dangerous, but they create a nuisance, nonetheless.